 Event Photography is pretty simple really.
 Shoot as much as you can so you have a lot to choose from.
 For every 1000 pictures I take, only about 150 of them will turn out.
 Some wedding photographers take thousands of pics due to this.
 You just don’t know what you got until you get home.
 Some people call this spray-and-pray but this ideology, even though frowned upon with some photographers, hasn’t let me down yet.

 My advice, especially if you are still new, take as many photos and clips as possible.
 You can never have too many pictures or clips.
 Here are a few sample pictures of the event below.

 Event photography at the Saint Louis Fashion Fund happens often and it is such an honor for photographers, professional and amateurs alike.
 All anyone needs is a cellphone with some kind of flash to get great photos.
 The bigger cameras are not really necessary anymore with today’s technology.

-There were so many pictures taken that night with cell phones that were so much better than mine.
+There were so many pictures taken at this event with cell phones that were so much better than mine.
 The lines between phones and the bigger cameras are getting blurred to a point where I can’t tell the difference anymore.

 I did an experiment that I posted on YouTube video showing a picture of a restaurant from a $250 camera vs a $1000 full frame camera during the day.
 Spoiler Alert – there wasn’t any difference.

-These are a few sample photos of the event photos below that were were taken with and without flash.
+These are a few sample photos of the event below that were were taken with flash.

 The timeplapse condenses a 15 minute show into less than 1 minute.
 The music is a mixture of “Taps” and the “Battle Hymne of the Republic” that were downloaded from YouTube’s Audio Library.